MSc Track: Transport & Planning

 For students having a special interest in railways systems there is the possibility to obtain an Annotation Railway Systems within the regular MSc-programme of Transport & Planning.
 Requirement for this annotation are a number of courses you can select from the Transport & Planning-electives as well as from those offered by the Railway Engineering Section.
 And obviously, railway systems should be the theme of your MSc-thesis.

 The Annotation Railway Systems has two compulsory courses: CIE5826 Railway operations and control and CIE4874 Elements of railway engineering.
 Electives offered by Transport & Planning are CIE4811-18 Planning and Operations of Public Transport Systems and CIE5803-18 Railway Traffic Management.
 The faculty Technology, Policy and Management offers the course TPM004a Transport Safety.
-The Railway Engineering section offers the following courses: CIE4870 Structural Design of Railway Track, CIE4873 Wheel-Rail Interface, CIE4871 Design and Maintenance of Railway Vehicles, CIE5875 Railway Asset Management, and CIE5874 Mechanical and Material Engineering in Railway Asset Management.
+The Railway Engineering section offers the following courses: CIE4870 Structural Design of Railway Track, CIE4873 Wheel-Rail Interface, CIE4871 Design and Maintenance of Railway Vehicles, CIE5875 Railway Asset Management, and CIE5874 Life-Cycle Performance by Design of Railway Assets.

 For further information see http://railahead.tudelft.nl/education/#master.